risingwavelabs/risingwave-docs-legacy/docs/code-highligter-preview.md

 FLUSH;
 ```

-The FLUSH command ensures the data committed completely.
+The FLUSH command ensures the data is committed completely.

 ## DATA TRANSFORMATION

-Your transformation logic should be expressed in the definition of materialized views, so that you can
+Your transformation logic should be expressed in the definition of materialized views so that you can
 query the latest results from time to time.
 If you want to use RisingWave for pure streaming ETL and there is
 no need to query the results, your transformation logic can be expressed in the definition of sinks (`CREATE SINK AS SELECT...`).